pkardas/notes/books/head-first-design-patterns/notes.md

 animal.makeSound();
 ```

-*Using our new design, what would you do if you needed to add rocker-powered flying to the SimUDuck app?*
+*Using our new design, what would you do if you needed to add rocket-powered flying to the SimUDuck app?*

 - My answer: Add a new implementation of the `FlyBehaviour`